camdecoster/camdecoster.github.io/src/content/blog/what-is-array-reduce.md

 But it's not perfect, as the reducer function will run on every element, even if it finds an animal that isn't a pet.
 I do like that it could be written completely on one line.

-`reduce` is a tool that I have in my array toolbox, but it's usually one that I forget how to use.
+`reduce{:js}` is a tool that I have in my array toolbox, but it's usually one that I forget how to use.
 This post will serve as a set of instructions for the future.